 Key Structural Technologies

-Research and development and delivery of innovative materials and processes has been key for WEV.
+Research and development and delivery of innovative materials and processes has been key for WEVC.

-For the past 20 years WEV (through its wholly own subsidiary Stalcom) has been developing new ways of combining light materials, including higher strength Aluminium and Magnesium with a variety of Thermoset and Thermoplastic composites to optimise strength and rigidity, while keeping costs to a minimum.
+For the past 20 years WEVC (through its wholly owned subsidiary Stalcom) has been developing new ways of combining light materials, including higher strength aluminium and magnesium with a variety of thermoset and thermoplastic composites to optimise strength and rigidity, while keeping costs to a minimum.

 Advanced E-Platform Technology

-Flexible, scalable, lightweight and cost-efficient, WEV’s PACES – Passenger And Commercial EV Skateboard – architecture features bespoke aluminium lightweight extrusions and ultra-precise laser-cut and CNC-folded pieces, which ingeniously interlock and bond together, creating a technical innovation known as FlexTech®.
+Flexible, scalable, lightweight and cost-efficient, WEV’s PACES (Passenger And Commercial EV Skateboard) Platform architecture features bespoke aluminium lightweight extrusions and ultra-precise laser-cut and CNC-folded pieces, which ingeniously interlock and bond together, creating a technical innovation known as FlexTech®.

 FlexTech

-• FlexTech® is a system of extrusions developed with a unique interlocking feature developed and patented by WEV
+• FlexTech® is a system of extrusions developed with a unique interlocking feature developed and patented by WEVC

 • Interlocking thin-wall extrusion system